Dr. Matthias J. Becker

 About

 He studied linguistics, philosophy, and literature at Freie Universität Berlin and earned his PhD at TU Berlin in 2017 on antisemitic projections in German and British media discourse.
-Since 2020, he has led the international project Decoding Antisemitism (TU Berlin, University of Cambridge), which combines qualitative discourse analysis with quantitative and AI-based approaches.
-His publications include monographs, edited volumes, and numerous studies on antisemitism, digital hate communication, and social media studies.
+Since 2020, he has led the international project Decoding Antisemitism (TU Berlin, HTW Berlin, and King's College London), which combines qualitative discourse analysis with quantitative and AI-based methods to investigate antisemitism in digital spaces.
+The multilingual corpus he built, comprising over 300,000 annotated comments, has set international methodological standards.
+He is currently developing Decoding Hate, a follow-on project at NYU that examines different hate ideologies comparatively.

-In addition to his research, he advises institutions such as the European Commission, the U.S. Department of State, as well as companies like META.
-In 2024, he edited the Decoding Antisemitism Lexicon, comprising more than 45 contributions.
-Becker is committed to fostering knowledge transfer between academia, politics, and civil society.
+His publications include monographs, edited volumes, and numerous articles on antisemitism, digital hate communication, and social media studies.
+In 2024, he edited the Decoding Antisemitism Lexicon, comprising 46 contributions.
+In addition to his research, he advises institutions such as the European Commission and the U.S. Department of State, as well as companies like Meta, and is committed to fostering knowledge transfer between academia, politics, and civil society.

 Research Group: Digital News Dissemination